gveltri/marthafriedman/README.md

 # Thing to be worked

-...create an environment for the sculptures
+- create an environment for the sculptures
-...decide on an aesthetic for the environment
+- decide on an aesthetic for the environment

 ### Hairball Sculpture

-...model hairball sculpture in rhino
+- model hairball sculpture in rhino
-...figure out how to load model into three.js
+- figure out how to load model into three.js
-...two separate forms
+- two separate forms

 ## Future Sculpture

-...figure out how to model the movement of rubber for her bigger rubber-y works
+- figure out how to model the movement of rubber for her bigger rubber-y works

 # Authors